ajhyttin/blica/README.md

 -Loading sample data in a format that can be used by Blica.

--Reproducing plots similar in the paper.
+-Reproducing plots (similar to the ones) in the paper.

 How to use:
 -----------